alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 - are approved to regularly import duty suspended goods from the EU or you're approved but you have to ask permission each time ("Registered Consignees" and "Temporary Registered Consignees")
 - have a ‘duty representative’ registered with HMRC acting for them

 If you follow the right processes, the excise duty isn’t payable until the goods are released.
-And the importer is responsible for paying the excise duty.

 ###How to move duty suspended goods within the EU